bamide/bakareos/README.md

-i have started a project on shellos
+i have started a project on shell operatin system